n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 06 - Advent of Cyber 2021.md

 First, note that the format of the log file  &mdash; `user:ip:USER-Agent:Page`. **This is important**.
 We need to know what the log file is capturing.
 We can control certain aspects of our interaction with the server, and anything we can customize is to our advantage.

-WIth that settled let's try some log manipulation.
+With that settled let's try some log manipulation.
 Let's see what happens if we use [log poisoning](../../../../Knowledge%20Base/Vulnerabilities/Log%20Poisoning.md) to send a custom `curl` request with a modified `User-Agent` field to the server.
 Login again as *McSkidy* (his logs are easy to read on the log access page).
 Reset the logs, then run a command like the following with whatever text you choose.

 > Remember that I changed the IP TryHackMe gave me to `www.aoc6.com`